 Step 4: Taking screenshot

-Once the script is run, it will take you back to login screen graphical interface (chvt 7) and after five seconds it will take and save the screenshot in your home directory with a file name screenshot.png.
+Once the script is executed, it will take you back to the log in screen graphical interface (chvt 7) and after five seconds it will take and save the screenshot in your home directory with a file name screenshot.png.

-You can modify the screenshot script as per your need.
+You can modify the screenshot script as per your requirement.

-I hope this tip helped you to take screenshot of the login screen in Ubuntu, Linux Mint or any other Linux distribution.
-Any questions or suggestions are always welcomed.
+I hope this tip helped you to take a screenshot of the login screen in Linux.
+Have any questions or want to share something?
+Feel free to let me know in the comments below.